fix ave/correlate/long command

 Restart, fix_modify, output, run start/stop, minimize info:

+Contrary to fix ave/correlate this fix does not provide access to its internal data to various output options.
 Since this fix in intended for the calculation of time correlation functions over very long MD simulations, the information about this fix is written automatically to binary restart files, so that the time correlation calculation can continue in subsequent simulations.
 None of the fix_modify options are relevant to this fix.

 No parameter of this fix can be used with the start/stop keywords of the run command.
 This fix is not invoked during energy minimization.